triton-lang/triton/python/perf-kernels/tune_gemm/README.md

   function in the hip backend [driver](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/third_party/amd/backend/driver.py#L437)
   - Return False from the `is_active()` function in the cuda hackend [driver](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/third_party/nvidia/backend/driver.py#L383)
   - Statically set `device` and `stream` in the [jit.py](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/python/triton/runtime/jit.py#L588-L589)

+# GEMM Tuning Script v3.4

+## API changes

+No API changes

+## Implementation changes

+- Now the matmul_kernel supports XCD-based pid remapping.
+Details with experiments will be added later.
+- Switched back to rocprofv1.
+Check [ticket#228](https://github.com/ROCm/triton-internal/issues/228) for more details.
+- Improved the post-procesing logic to filter out the "spikes" in the profiling results.
+- Reduced the number of iterations in both tuning and benchmark mode (120 and 200).

 # One config running script